-Currently, there are about 3,000 children in the great Clark County area in need of foster care.
-These children range in age from toddlers to teenagers and are constantly in search of a place to stay before they are either returned to their biological parents or are adopted out to caring families in search of a child.
-As it stands, the average length of time a child spends in foster care is 23.6 months/two years with 14% of those children spending that time in a facility other than that of a family foster home.
+Currently, there are about 3,000 children in the great Clark County area in need of a foster home.
+These children range in age from toddlers to teenagers and are constantly in search of a place to stay before there is reunification with their biological family or are adopted out to caring families in search of a child.

-To help make the transition easier on these children, Nevada has installed a foster program that helps to invest in the future of the children.
+To help make the transition into the foster care system easier on these children, Nevada has installed a foster program that helps to invest in the future of the children.
 The program provides temporary care with families that provide strength and support.
 Nevada provides education and training to families who are interested in helping a child and want to become a foster family.

 How do I qualify for Foster Care in Nevada?